JuanMore/Portfolio-Website/README.md

 <a link href="Juanmoreno.dev" target="#" alt="A clean, beautiful and responsive portfolio"></a>
 A clean, beautiful and responsive portfolio to showcase my work.
 <br>
 I was inspired by Cobidev gatbsy simplefolio.
-I made this using bootstrap and based it of Cobidev's simplefolio
 ## Features
 ⚡️ Modern UI Design
 ⚡️ One Page Layout built with Bootstrap